Learn - Recipes

 | Bring an archived recipe back | Switch to the Archived tab, swipe the recipe, tap Restore. |

-| Search recipes | Type in the Search recipes box; it matches title and ingredients. |
+| Search recipes | Tap the search icon in the header; it matches titles, steps, and ingredients. |

 | Import a recipe from the web | Tap Import from a link, paste the address, tap Save. |

-| Turn a recipe into a list | On a shopping list, tap Add to list, choose the recipe. |
+| Turn a recipe into a list | On a shopping list, tap the + button (Add from recipe or receipt), choose the recipe. |

-| Scan a recipe from a photo or PDF | Tap Scan a recipe, pick a capture source (Premium). |
+| Scan a recipe from a photo or PDF | Tap Scan a recipe, pick a capture source.
+Needs Premium. |

 | Share recipes | Share the budget they live in; see Sharing. |